 By Train: 37 min from Penn Station via LIRR

 In the heart of Nassau County, this affluent town is renowned for its wide avenues and tree-lined streets at every turn.
-A trip to Garden City isn’t complete without a visit to Museum Row along Charles Lindbergh Blvd.
+A trip to Garden City isn’t complete without a visit to Museum Row along Charles Lindbergh Boulevard.
 Learn about Long Island’s longstanding history in the aviation space at the Cradle of Aviation Museum (pictured) and view over 100 years of aerospace history.
 Visit 75 air and spacecraft models in eight galleries before heading to one of the museum’s planetarium shows and special exhibits.
 Head next door to The Francis X. Pendl Nassau County Firefighters Museum and get up close and personal with firefighting practices at hands-on exhibits and interactive galleries as you learn about local firefighting history.
-Just around the corner, The Long Island Children’s Museum offers 14 interactive exhibits plus live theater, art spaces, and daily activities to provide hours of learning and play for children of all ages.
+Just around the corner, The Long Island Children’s Museum offers 14 interactive galleries plus live theater, art spaces, and daily activities to provide hours of learning and play for children of all ages.

 CREDIT @GIORDANOPHOTOGRAPHY ON INSTAGRAM